A self-managed super fund (SMSF) is a private super fund that you manage yourself. SMSFs are different to industry and retail super funds.

 - setting up and reviewing an investment strategy

 - accounting, keeping records, and arranging an audit each year by an approved SMSF auditor

-SMSF trustees spend on average eight hours a month to manage an SMSF.
+SMSF trustees spend on average more than eight hours a month managing an SMSF.
 That's more than 100 hours a year.
-(Source: SMSF Investor Report, April 2019, Investment Trends)
+(Source: SMSF Investor Report, April 2021, Investment Trends)

-The set-up and running costs can be high.
-Ongoing costs include:
+The set-up and running costs of an SMSF can be high.
+Ongoing costs can include:

 - tax advice

 - legal advice

 - insurance premiums

 Some costs may be tax deductible, but most will be out-of-pocket expenses for the SMSF.

 You don't have to set up an SMSF to choose your own investments.
 See super investment options.